Class of 1961

 She was an excellent cook and loved eating out and finding new restaurants to try.
 She was an avid reader and has an extensive collection of novels and cookbooks.

-She was proceeded in death by her parents, a sister, Isabell Johnson and two brothers, Howard and John Thorman, Brother-in-law, James Gottschalk and Sister-in-law, Alice Gottschalk.
+She was preceded in death by her parents, a sister, Isabell Johnson, and two brothers, Howard and John Thorman, brother-in-law, James Gottschalk, and sister-in-law, Alice Gottschalk.

-The family will greet guests at a celebration of Ann’s life from 4:30 – 6:30 pm, Sunday, September 18th at the Dighton Marler Funeral Home in Perry.
+The family will greet guests at a celebration of Ann’s life from 4:30 to 6:30 pm, Sunday, September 18, at the Dighton Marler Funeral Home in Perry.

 In lieu of flowers, the family requests donations be made in Ann’s memory to the National Diabetes Association or St. Jude Children’s Hospital.